Sasha1152/Training/README.md

-this repozitory by Sasha Shmigelskii\n it's my traning repozitory
+This repozitory by Sasha Shmigelskii.
+It's my traning repozitory